Welcome

 know what to do with... well, actually I've got plenty to do.
 The new gig with Kevin and Lee is working

 towards a cohesive sound (we're actually rehearsing now.)
-The Empty Words Ensemble has its
+The Empty Words Ensemble has its second

-Profit, as well as planning and programming the fall concerts (check for info on those in the near
+as planning and programming the fall concerts (check for info on those in the near future.)
+And on top of

-future.)
-And on top of all this: I get to practice!
+all this: I get to practice!

 Philip White is right now mixing a higher quality recording we did of his fifteen part suite "A Dream